Chaitin's Omega and an Algorithmic Phase Transition: Critical Behavior

-Generally, in a $0$-th order phase transition the free energy $F(T)$ is discontinuous at a critical point $T=T_c$.
-In a first order transition, $F(T)$ is continuous but $\partial_T F(T)$ is discontinuous, the gap being the latent heat.
-In a second order transition, $\partial_T F(T)$ is also continuous, but some higher-order derivative of $F(T)$ is discontinuous \cite{Z}.
+According to the Ehrenfest classification, in a zeroth-order phase transition the free energy $F(T)$ is discontinuous at a critical point $T=T_c$.
+In a first-order transition, $F(T)$ is continuous but $\partial_T F(T)$ is discontinuous, the gap being the latent heat.
+In a second-order transition, $\partial_T F(T)$ is also continuous, but some higher-order derivative of $F(T)$ is discontinuous \cite{Z}.
 In our case,